ArendPeter/GameMakerGuide/docs/Pong_YourFirstGame/6_GMLFunctions.md

 <img src="../../assets/images/ball_paddle_vertical_collide_bad.gif"/>

-The assumption in our collision logic, is that the event will only be triggered once, and that flipping the speed will be enough to ensure the collision doesn't trigger on the next frame
+Our collision logic assumes that the event will only be triggered once, but in reality a collision in game maker is synonymous w/ "overlap".
+So if it's still overlapping on the next frame the event could continue to trigger long after the initial contact

-Thing is, a collision in game maker is synonymous w/ "overlap", so if it's still overlapping the event will continue to trigger long after the initial contact.
-So in our example the horizontal direction is continuously being flipped, and the ball is stuck
+In our example the flipping horizontal direction on vertical collisions isn't enough un-collide the ball on the next frame.
+As a result the horizontal speed gets continuously flipped, and the ball stalls horizontally untile the collision/overlap ends

 To fix this, I'll update the logic to force collisions with ``oPaddle``, and ``oEnemyPaddle``, to explicitly force the ball to move right and left respectively.

-oBall's collision event w/ oEnemyPaddle
+Here's oBall's collision event w/ oEnemyPaddle:

 ```
 hspeed = abs(hspeed)
 ```

-This uses abs() to take the existing hspeed, and then output a positive version.
-Effectively forcing the ball to move to the right regardless of the current hspeed.
+This uses abs() which takes the existing hspeed, and then outputs a positive version, Effectively forcing the ball to move to the right regardless of the current hspeed.
 Here's some more formal abs() documentation

 > **abs()**: Short for "absolute value", it returns the positive version of the number
 * Input: an input number
 * Action: if the number if negative, multiply it by -1 (2 negatives make a positive 😉), otherwise leave it unchanged
 * Ouptut: positive version of the number

-Then we can use similar same logic to for it to the left on the players paddle
+Then we can use similar same logic to force left movement when the ball hits the player's paddle

-oBall's collision event w/ oPaddle
+Here's oBall's collision event w/ oPaddle:

 ```
 hspeed = -abs(hspeed)